Garneau, Edmonton

-Garneau is one of the oldest neighbourhoods in the city of Edmonton, Canada.
+Garneau is one of the oldest neighbourhoods in the city of Edmonton, Alberta, Canada.
 Prior to 1912, it was part of the City of Strathcona.
-It is named after one of its first inhabitants, Laurent Garneau (ca. 1840-1921), a former Manitoba Métis rebel and Hudson's Bay Company employee who with his wife and family settled there around 1874.
+It is named after an early inhabitant of what is now the City of Edmonton.
+Laurent Garneau (ca. 1840–1921), a Métis man who had participated in the Red River Resistance of 1870 and after its military suppression, he and his family fled Red River valley to come to work for the Hudson's Bay Company's Fort Edmonton.
+He and his family left Edmonton around 1901 but the family name is preserved in the neighbourhood's name.